Andrew-A-A/Content_Filter_chrome_Extenstion/README.md

 5. **Confirm Loading:**
    - You should now see the extension added to your list of installed extensions.
 Make sure it's enabled by toggling the switch if necessary.

-6. **Enjoy YourExtensionName:**
+6. **Enjoy Content Filter:**
-   - YourExtensionName is now successfully loaded into your Chrome or Edge browser!
-[Optional: Add any additional instructions or customization options here.]
+   - Content Filter is now successfully loaded into your Chrome or Edge browser!

-### Contributing

-If you'd like to contribute to the development of YourExtensionName, feel free to fork this repository, make your changes, and submit a pull request.
-We welcome any improvements or feature suggestions!

-### Issues

-If you encounter any bugs, have suggestions, or need assistance, please don't hesitate to open an issue on this repository.
-We'll do our best to address it promptly.

-### License

-This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.

-### About Us

-YourExtensionName is maintained by [YourName] and [ContributorName].
-We're passionate about creating useful tools for the Chrome and Edge browser communities.

-Happy browsing with YourExtensionName!